 Camp Laughing Loon

-Parents/guardians also must monitor the daily health of their child who is coming to camp.
-Monitoring includes, but is not limited to, taking the camper’s temperature every morning before drop-off and checking for any illness or Covid-19 symptoms.
+Parents/guardians should monitor the daily health of their child who is coming to camp.
+Monitoring includes, but is not limited to, taking the camper’s temperature before drop-off and checking for any illness or Covid-19 symptoms.
 No one will be allowed to attend camp with a temperature of 100 degrees or higher or with Covid-19 symptoms.

 For the latest Maine Covid-19 information and guidance, visit https://www.maine.gov/covid19.

 Parents/guardians should immediately notify CLL at email@example.com if their camper has: